PhillyChapbookReview.org Submissions (header)

 Book Reviews & Essays

-• We’re looking for reviews of poetry chapbooks.
+• We’re looking for reviews of poetry chapbooks only.
 If the publisher or author has a Greater Philadelphia connection, that’s great.
 If not, we don’t mind.
 We’re an international journal and quality is key.
-If it’s a straight, single-book review, we prefer forthcoming titles or chapbooks published within the past year.
+We like reviews of chapbooks either forthcoming or published within the past year or multiple-book essays on books published within the past three years.

 • While we believe that weaknesses should be pointed out for our readers, we want to highlight deserving work.
 We especially encourage works by authors from underrepresented communities.
 However, whether a writer can prove their worth through their work will always be our primary standard.